polly-r/labnotes/Python/Python_Notes.md

 ## Error Handling
 This helps us fix problems that occur as a result of user input or incorrect logic.
 This prevents breaks in the code that may shut down the programme.

 In the **'try'**  block, we type the code that is prone to error in the hope that the **'except'** block will pick up on the error and handle it more gracefully.
-The **'else'** block is for the event that there is no error while in **'finally'** will be executed regardless of whether the error occurred or not.
+The **'else'** block is for the event that there is no error while **'finally'** will be executed regardless of whether the error occurred or not.

 ```python
 lat = 'text'